mdtwiz/Microsoft-Deployment-Toolkit/README.md

 MDT operates in Lite Touch Installation (LTI) mode for guided deployments and can be combined with Microsoft Configuration Manager for Zero Touch Installation (ZTI) workflows.
 This makes it suitable for labs, enterprise rollouts, refresh scenarios, and bare-metal provisioning.
 Its logging, monitoring, and modular step design help troubleshoot deployments and validate changes quickly.

-For power users, MDT remains valuable as an engineering toolkit: rapid prototyping of task sequences, predictable imaging pipelines, and tight control over deployment artifacts without unnecessary overhead.
+MDT remains a powerful engineering tool for experts, enabling quick prototyping of task sequences, predictable imaging, and precise control over deployment artifacts, minus the bloat.